A perfectionist pessimistic Asian mother is a piece of work.

 First of all, do understand, there is the generation gap, cultural gap, age gap and maybe even for some of you mother-son relationship, the gender gap.

-Disclaimer, I can't tackle everyone's Asian mother, and not all Asian mother is the same.
+So I try to analyze the sh*t out of this situation.
+Note that I can't tackle everyone's Asian mother, and not all Asian mother is the same.

 ●This generation which my parents came from is quite the melodramatic type.
 As if you browse through the 'Drama' section in Netflix, you will find them on the top row.